 The court-martial environment at Fort Sill involves command-driven prosecution processes and military justice procedures that differ significantly from civilian criminal courts.
 Serious offenses, including Article 120 sexual assault allegations, are frequently tried before general and special courts-martial.
 These proceedings function as felony courts with strict timelines, rapid investigative escalation, and command oversight.
 Potential consequences include confinement exposure, punitive discharges, loss of rank, loss of benefits, and long-term effects on a military career, making early preparation essential.

 Effective defense in the Fort Sill military justice system requires early intervention before statements, interrogations, or preferral of charges.
-Defense counsel must be prepared for every phase of litigation, including Article 32 hearings, motions practice, panel selection, and courtroom trial advocacy.
+Defense counsel must be prepared for every phase of litigation, including Article 32 preliminary hearings, motions practice, panel selection, and courtroom trial advocacy.
 Service members often face questioning by military investigative agencies such as CID, NCIS, OSI, or CGIS, and coordinated legal strategy is necessary to navigate these interactions.
 Gonzalez & Waddington maintains a trial-ready posture in every case and prepares to litigate matters to verdict when required by the circumstances.

-Watch the military defense lawyers at Gonzalez & Waddington break down how they defend service members worldwide against UCMJ allegations, CID/NCIS/OSI investigations, court-martials, Article 120 cases, administrative separations, and GOMORs.
-If you’re under investigation or facing charges, this video explains what your rights are and how experienced civilian military counsel can make the difference.
+Watch the criminal defense lawyers at Gonzalez & Waddington break down how they defend clients worldwide in criminal cases, including UCMJ allegations, CID/NCIS/OSI investigations, court-martials, Article 120 cases, administrative separations, and GOMORs.
+If you’re under investigation or facing charges, this video explains what your rights are and how experienced criminal defense lawyers can make the difference.

 The United States maintains a military presence at Fort Sill to support training, operational readiness, and strategic missions tied to its long-standing role as a major Army installation.
 This presence establishes continuous authority under the UCMJ for all assigned personnel.
 Because service members remain subject to military law wherever they serve, jurisdiction persists regardless of duty status or location within the installation.
 The result is a consistent legal framework that follows each service member throughout their assignment.